 The approach is based on the work of Amishi Jha, an associate professor of psychology at the University of Miami.
 She is the senior author of a paper published about the training’s effectiveness among members of a special operations unit.

 The paper, in the journal Progress in Brain Research, reported that the troops who went through a monthlong training regimen that included daily practice in mindful breathing and focus techniques were better able to discern key information under chaotic circumstances and experienced increases in working memory function.
 The soldiers also reported making fewer cognitive errors than service members who did not use mindfulness.

-The science and research has huge amount of evidence and data to prove that Meditation Techniques have long lasting impacts on our brain and have been proved to very effective in dealing with serious mental illnesses.
-With four weeks of experience can have significant improvement in pur daily lives.
+Science and research have a huge amount of evidence and data to prove that Meditation Techniques have long-lasting impacts on our brain and have been proved to be very effective in dealing with serious mental illnesses.
+Four weeks of experience can have significant improvement in our daily lives.

-We at Neuphony, believe not only mental patients should follow the practice of meditation but evryone of us, who want to keep their mind fit and stay productive and healthy.
+We at Neuphony, believe not only mental patients should follow the practice of meditation but every one of us, who want to keep their mind fit and stay productive and healthy.